 👉🏽Being Vegan (or) Vegetarian

-While you always have the option of eating at the casas particulares, that with your guidance will be able to cook something for you, it’s not the cheapest option or any different from the things you can eat outside.
+While you always have the option of eating at the casas particulares, that with your guide will be able to cook something for you, it’s not the cheapest option or any different from the things you can eat outside.
 Cooking is also not an option, because they will not allow you to use their kitchens.

-Carrying a knife, is truly a life saver, you can just eat some salad or fruit, when you want.
+Carrying a knife is truly a life saver, you can just eat some salad or fruit when you want.
 Cubans sell seasonal fruit and vegetables using street carts, it is more likely to find them during the morning.
 Fresh fruit is by far one of the top foods you can eat, the most common are guavas, papayas, pineapples, bananas, mangoes, avocados, mamoncillo and coconuts.

 Here are some names of the most common food, if you don’t speak Spanish it would be important to get familiarised with them: